Environmental Protection Agency (EPA).

 D. Safety Factor for Infants and Children

 2. Prenatal and postnatal sensitivity.
-The pre-natal and post-natal toxicity database for pyroxasulfone includes developmental toxicity studies in rats and rabbits, a DNT study in rats, and a 2-generation reproduction toxicity study in rats.
-As discussed in Unit III.A., evidence of increased susceptibility of fetuses and offspring was seen in the DNT study and developmental toxicity study in rabbits following in utero or post-natal exposure to pyroxasulfone.
+The prenatal and postnatal toxicity database for pyroxasulfone includes developmental toxicity studies in rats and rabbits, a DNT study in rats, and a 2-generation reproduction toxicity study in rats.
+As discussed in the 2013 rulemaking, evidence of increased susceptibility of fetuses and offspring was seen in the DNT study and developmental toxicity study in rabbits following in utero or post-natal exposure to pyroxasulfone.
 No increased susceptibility was seen in the rat developmental or reproduction toxicity studies.
-In rabbits, developmental toxicity was only seen at the limit dose of 1,000 mg/kg/day as reduced fetal weight and increased fetal resorptions with a NOAEL of 500 mg/kg/day for these effects, compared to no maternal toxicity at these doses.
+In rabbits, developmental toxicity was only seen at the limit dose of 1,000 milligrams/kilogram/day (mg/kg/day) as reduced fetal weight and increased fetal resorptions with a NOAEL of 500 mg/kg/day for these effects, compared to no maternal toxicity at these doses.
 In a DNT study in rats, offspring toxicity (decreased brain weight and morphometric changes on PND 21) was seen at 300 mg/kg/day compared to no maternal toxicity at 900 mg/kg/day.
 The degree of concern for the increased susceptibility seen in these studies is low and there are no residual uncertainties based on the following considerations:

 i.
 The increased susceptibility is occurring at high doses.